Connect with others who understand.

 Other Health Conditions

-People with migraine are more likely to have certain comorbid conditions (having two or more health conditions at the same time) than people who do not have migraine attacks.
+People with migraine are more likely to have certain comorbid conditions (having two or more health conditions at the same time) than those who do not have migraine attacks.
 Sleep disorders, bipolar disorder, depression, anxiety, and epilepsy have all been associated with migraine.

 Environmental Triggers